Brvilardi/SousViPy/README.md

 ## Logic

 The system will implement a simple PID controller to control the temperature based on a target temperature.
+The control will be made by switching the relay on and off.

 The following diagram represents the logic:
 ![](docs/logic_diagram.drawio.png)